-Iray for 3ds Max is a plugin renderer developed by Lightworks that creates physically accurate renderings by tracing light paths.
-It unleashes the full power of Iray's interactivity and scalability with an easy-to-use, intuitive workflow that maximizes productivity by providing immediate visual feedback during scene development.
+Iray for 3ds Max is a plugin renderer developed by Lightworks (part of Siemens Industry Software).
+It creates physically accurate renderings by tracing light paths using the full power of Iray's interactivity and scalability.
+The plug in features an easy-to-use, intuitive workflow that maximizes productivity by providing immediate visual feedback during scene development.
 Plus easily create or modify physical based lights and materials using a layered material model, the NVIDIA vMaterials Library is supported as well as material exchange capabilities with other MDL compatible applications.

 This document describes the concepts and features in the plug-in, as well as help and advice on how to use Iray for 3ds Max.
 This guide assumes a familiarity with the interface and concepts in 3ds Max.